 10. Grapeseed Oil (Vitis vinifera): It is made from discarded grape seeds after the pulp is extracted for making wine.
 The oil is rich in vitamin E, linoleic acid, omega fatty acids, phenolic compounds, and antioxidants.
 Studies suggest that the oil may help close the wound faster (8).

+You can also use castor oil as a carrier oil to moisturize your skin and improve overall skin health and wellness (17).
 Many of these carrier oils can benefit the skin on their own too.
 But how do these oils behave when mixed with an essential oil?
 What benefits do they offer?
 Keep reading to know.

 Carrier Oil Benefits